modrinth/docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Contributing
-Feel free to contribute if you find any mistakes or want to add anything to the documentation!
+Feel free to contribute if you find any mistakes or want to add something to the documentation!